can you freeze conch

 Freezing Fresh Oysters in Their Shells

-• Make sure to thoroughly clean the oysters by removing any sand or mud from their shells.
+• Thoroughly clean the oysters taking care to remove sand and mud from the shells.

 • Separate the oyster liquor from the oyster meat.